I cannot remember the books I've read any more than the meals I have eaten; even so, they have made me. — Ralph Waldo Emerson

-Diana Lim studied early childhood education at the University of Montana.
-She taught pre-kindergarten in Bellingham for five years before moving into administration roles within the business sector and at Christ Church Bellingham.
-Diana is passionate about classical Christian education and began working as the Head of School of Trinity Classical School in 2016.
-Diana is a wife to Arthur and mother to Lily, Julianna, and Ryder.
-In her free time, she enjoys reading, cooking, skiing, camping in the family's 1960s vintage trailer, and playing games with her kids.
+Diana Lim studied Early Childhood Education at the University of Montana and taught for five years before transitioning into administrative roles in the business sector and at Christ Church Bellingham.
+Passionate about classical Christian education, she became the Head of School at Trinity Classical School in 2016.
+Diana is married to Arthur and is a mother to Lily, Julianna, and Ryder.
+In her free time, she enjoys reading, cooking, skiing, cleaning, and playing games with her children.

 Mrs. Diana Lim